 zfs diff can be used to list the differences between the time the /tank/usr/home/dru@beforechanges snapshot was taken and the current state of my home directory:

 zfs diff tank/usr/home/dru@beforechanges internal error: Invalid argument Abort

-While not the most useful error message, the reason for the error is that my user account lacks sufficient permission to display the results of this command.
-Let’s have the root user assign the diff permission to dru for just her home directory and try again:
+This error occurred because the dru user account lacks sufficient permission to execute this command.
+Let’s have the root user assign the diff permission to dru for just her home directory, then try again:

 su - Password zfs allow dru diff tank/usr/home/dru exit zfs diff tank/usr/home/dru@beforechanges - /usr/home/dru/deleteme M /usr/home/dru/modifyme

 As expected, the – indicates that the deleteme file was deleted and the M indicates that the modifyme file was modified.